shubha07m/Image_Patches_Generation/README.md

-In this exercise I have created a program which include the function inputs_to_dataset.
+In this example I have created a program which include the function inputs_to_dataset.
 Given an image and label mask, inputs_to_dataset produces image patches and corresponding mask patches to use as a dataset.

 Below an example to show how patches are generated from an image with 3 channels.